stefandevo/flutter-flavor/README.md

 }
 ```

-Checkout the **examples** folder for a complete setup.
+Checkout the **example** folder for a complete setup.

+## Flavorize your bundleids and assets

-**Note**: If you want to change bundle ids, or even assets (icon, splash screen) check out [flutter_flavorizr](https://pub.dev/packages/flutter_flavorizr).
+If you want to change bundle ids, or even assets (icon, splash screen) check out [flutter_flavorizr](https://pub.dev/packages/flutter_flavorizr).
 This nice tool will help you create flavors in Android and iOS.

+## API Documentation

+API documentation can be found [here](https://pub.dev/documentation/flavor/latest/)